 So who is at fault when an accident occurs while a driver was using social media?
 In the Snapchat case, the plaintiff’s attorney argued both the driver and the social media app were at fault.
 In this Instagram accident, should all of the blame be put on the young driver?
 Or is Instagram at fault as well for simply having a function where a user can post LiveFeed of what he or she is doing?

 Something must be done to convince drivers not to use their phones while driving.
-Every time we see a friend post a status about how terrible traffic is or a video of geese crossing the road, our first thought is probably not They really shouldn’t be posting while driving, and this is likely due to our society making it seem socially acceptable to do just that.
+Every time we see a friend post a status about how terrible traffic is or a video of geese crossing the road, our first thought is probably not They really shouldn’t be posting while driving.
+This is likely due to our society making it seem socially acceptable to do just that.
 Until we learn from the unfortunate accidents of others and take seriously the dangers that we are risking by using social media — or any form of a device — while driving, we are making it the norm to do so and are adding fuel to an already raging fire.
-Fault definitely lies with the driver who is using his or her phone while driving, but does it also like with the social media companies, who create apps that has the ultimate purpose of recording your speed while driving?
-Nothing works to change corporate America’s behavior than a good old fashioned lawsuit for money damages.
-After all, the only language corporate America speaks in money.
-Once juries start holding negligent companies who do not change the social incentives of using specific functions of their apps, like clocking their speed in a moving vehicle, responsible in courts of law, then these social media companies will start changing their behavior.
+Fault definitely lies with the driver who is using his or her phone while driving, but does it also lie with the social media companies, who create apps that have the purpose of recording your speed while driving?
+Nothing works to change corporate America’s behavior more than a good old fashioned lawsuit for money damages.
+After all, the only language corporate America speaks is money.
+Only when juries start holding negligent companies who do not change the social incentives of using specific functions of their apps, like clocking their speed in a moving vehicle, responsible in courts of law will these social media companies will start changing their behavior.
 Unfortunately, how many people have to die before that happens?